 Working Heritage has recently completed repairs and improvements to the building in anticipation of developing a new use.
 We are currently seeking new users for this builidng.

 The Court House stands on the land of the Wotjobaluk people, represented by the Barengi Gadjin Land Council.

 The Warracknabeal Court House was constructed in 1890 after a population boom in the north-west of Victoria throughout the 1870s and 1880s.
 The building began life as a court of petty sessions and continued to function as a courthouse until 1989.
 At various times it also hosted the Lands and Survey Department, and, unusually, an Infant Welfare Service.
 The original building is one of a set of seven similar courthouses throughout north-western Victoria designed by Public Works Department architect S.E Bindley.
 More recently the Warracknabeal Historical Society used the buildng as a meeting space.

-Court records reveal that the court at Warracknabeal heard a range of cases that reveal details about intimate lives and changing social mores – including a claim of 'seduction' brought against a local farmer in 1913 and a case of 'breach of promise of marriage'.
+Court records reveal that the court at Warracknabeal heard a range of cases that reveal details about intimate lives and changing social mores – including a claim a case of 'breach of promise of marriage'.

 After carrying out significant repairs, including the removal of more recent additions to the buildings, Working Heritage is now focussed on developing uses for the building which will see it enjoyed and valued by the local community and those from further afield.